Lack of public speaking confidence, whether with peers or strangers, is considered a social anxiety disorder.

 Awareness Is the First Step To Building Public Speaking Confidence

-The first step to dropping the weight of public speaking nerves / anxiety is understanding that it’s embedded in our DNA.
+The first step to dropping the weight of public speaking nerves and anxiety is understanding that it’s embedded in our DNA.

-In primordial times people lived in groups.
-Living on your own would leave you vulnerable to your environment.
-If you were rejected by the group your isolation would have you living in fear because a community group is not there to protect you.
+In primordial times, people always lived in groups.
+Living alone would have left us vulnerable to the environment.
+If you were rejected by the group, your isolation would lead to a justifiable fear—you’d have no community or group to protect you.

-Knowing there is a reason for public speaking anxiety while delivering a presentation or speech (or even while thinking about it) is the first step to mastering confident public speaking.
+Knowing the root reason for why you experience public speaking anxiety while delivering a presentation or speech (or even while thinking about it) is the first step to mastering confident public speaking.

 The next step is to work on your mindset.